athusrv/referral_program_api/README.md

 I created a Heroku app for this as well which is the easiest option to start working with this.

 The app URL is: https://referral-program-api.herokuapp.com/

+## Postman
+I've also included a Postman collection in the `postman` folder with the calls for this API